DATA-606-2023-FALL-THURSDAY/Kurre_SaiChand/Doc/Proposal.md

 </div>

 **Why Does it Matter?**
-- For Early Detection and treatment which helps in increasing the survival rates and less aggressive treatment methods can be applied.
+- Early detection and treatment can increase survival rates, and less aggressive treatment methods can be used.
-- Prevention and the risk reduction and targeted screening programs for high-risk populations might reduce the death rate.
+- Prevention and risk reduction, as well as targeted screening programs for high-risk populations, have the potential to reduce the death rate.

 **Research questions?**
-- Can we develop a predictive model that accurately classifies tumors as malignant (M) or benign (B) based on the given features (radius_mean, texture_mean, perimeter_mean, etc.)?
+- Can we create a predictive model that accurately classifies tumors as malignant (M) or benign (B) based on the features provided (radius_mean, texture_mean, perimeter_mean, and so on)?
-- Are there any strong correlations between pairs of features?
+- Is there any evidence of strong correlations between features?